ericoporto/ags-manual-wiki/GUI.md

 Gets/sets the z-order of the GUI.
 This allows you to dynamically change the ordering of GUIs on the screen.

-The Z-order setting is an arbitrary number between 0 and 1000.
+The Z-order setting is an arbitrary integer number that can be positive or negative.
 AGS draws the GUIs in order, from the lowest numbered at the back to the highest numbered at the front.

 Example: